 These permits can be given to only those who are 21 years of age or older.
 In addition, they must not have any addiction to any type of liquor or drugs and have no more than one DUI (Driving Under Influence) in the past three years; and have no felony misdemeanor or misdemeanor convictions in the last five years.
 You also must not have any record of involuntary admission or mental incompetence to a mental hospital.
 Lastly, you also have to go through and pass a criminal background check.

 Valid for a period of five years, you have to pay $75 to the local sheriff’s office before meeting the aforementioned set of qualifications in order to obtain the permit.

 But, the concealed carry of weapons is only allowed for knives that have a blade length of 3.5” (8.89 cm) or shorter.
-Failure to follow through this rule will eventually lead to a set of penalties that involve both monetary fine and imprisonment.
+Failure to follow through with this rule will eventually lead to a set of penalties that involve both monetary fines and imprisonment.
 For carrying blades that are more than the said size, you need to have a permit.

-As with most other states, you can’t carry these knives (both in open or concealed form) in places such as school premises, courtrooms, and a few government posted buildings.
+As with most other states, you can’t carry these knives (both in open or concealed form) in places such as school premises, courtrooms, and a few government-posted buildings.

 The West Virginia knife laws don’t have pre-emption and the local governments have the authority to make the laws stricter or more liberal, although most of them keep it the same as the state laws.
 This is why a detailed knowledge of the law is needed for safeguarding one’s interest.